-The 1200 XE is the taller of the two bikes and offers all the enhancements that you’d wish to see in an off-roader.
-Most importantly, front and rear suspension with greater travel.
+The 1200 XE is the taller of the two bikes and offers all the enhancements you wish to see in an off-roader.
+Most importantly, front and rear suspension with more significant travel.
 The suspension is provided in the form of Showa 47mm, fully adjustable upside-down forks with 250mm travel.
 At the rear, the XE‘s suspension also has an additional 50mm of travel over the XC model.

 Seat height might put off less confident riders.
-However, that’s probably a secondary consideration for riders not intending to do much in the way of extreme off-roading.
+However, that’s probably a secondary consideration for riders not intending to do much extreme off-roading.

 Complaints about this bike are that at 207kg it’s too heavy and too torquey for off-roading.
 Those complaints are confined mainly to… you guessed it, those that haven’t ridden it.
 Besides, Triumph factory rider Ernie Vigil will most certainly disagree with that assessment.
 He finished 5th in the Ironman class of 2019’s Norra Mexican 1000.